VESIT-CMPN-Projects/2024-25-TE01/README.md

-# LLM-Based Network Security Analysis System
+# Cyberthreat Hunting Using LLM

 This project presents a comprehensive approach to network security analysis using Large Language Models (LLMs).
 The system leverages both fine-tuning techniques and prompting strategies to detect and analyze network threats, providing detailed reports and recommendations for security professionals.